Restrictions of pure states to subspaces of $C^*$-algebras: Introduction

 \section{Introduction}

-The typical setup for this paper is that of a unital $\rC^*$-algebra $B$ and a unital, norm-closed subspace $M\subset B$.
-A unital contractive linear functional $\psi:M\to\bC$ is called a \emph{state}.
-We say that $\psi$ is a \emph{pure} state when it is an extreme point of the convex set $\S(M)$ of all states on $M$.
-The fundamental problem that we investigate is to characterize when a pure state on $M$ admits a unique extension to a state on $B$.
-Our motivation is two-fold.
+The typical setup for this paper is that of a unital $\rC^*$-algebra $B$ and a unital subspace $M\subset B$.
+A unital contractive linear functional $\phi:M\to\bC$ is called a \emph{state}.
+We say that $\phi$ is a \emph{pure} state when it is an extreme point of the convex set $\S(M)$ of all states on $M$.
+In this work we are concerned with the following fundamental problem.

-First, this can be viewed as a non-selfadjoint version of a question that has garnered sustained interest in the case where $M$ is also a $\rC^*$-algebra \cite{anderson1979},\cite{archbold1980},\cite{ABG1982},\cite{AAP1986},\cite{archbold1999},\cite{archbold2001}.
-Notably, when $M$ is a maximal abelian self-adjoint sublalgebra of the $\rC^*$-algebra $B(H)$ of bounded linear operators on a Hilbert space, the issue of uniqueness of extensions for pure states gave rise to the celebrated Kadison--Singer problem \cite{KS1959}, that was eventually resolved positively many years later \cite{MSS2015}.
+\textbf{Main question.} Let $\omega$ be a pure state on $B$ and let $E_\omega$ denote the set of states on $B$ extending $\omega|_M$.
+When does $E_\omega$ reduce to the singleton $\{\omega\}$?
+This can be viewed as a generalized version of a question that has garnered sustained interest in the case where $M$ is also a $\rC^*$-algebra \cite{anderson1979},\cite{archbold1980},\cite{ABG1982},\cite{AAP1986},\cite{archbold1999},\cite{archbold2001}.
+Notably, when $M$ is a discrete maximal abelian self-adjoint subalgebra of the $\rC^*$-algebra $B(H)$ of bounded linear operators on a Hilbert space $H$, the issue of uniqueness of extensions for states gave rise to the celebrated Kadison--Singer problem \cite{KS1959}, which was eventually resolved positively decades later \cite{MSS2015}.